XL-Linux-Repo/SamplePlugin/README.md

 # SamplePlugin

-Simple example plugin for Dalamud.
+Simple example plugin for Dalamud, but adjusted slightly to serve as a jumpstart for building from Linux.

 This is not designed to be the simplest possible example, but it is also not designed to cover everything you might want to do.
-For more detailed questions, come ask in [the Discord](https://discord.gg/3NMcUV5).
+For more detailed questions, go ask in [the XL Discord](https://discord.gg/3NMcUV5).

 ## Main Points